Updated June 15, 2023

 Hadoop works on the principle that if one node (computer) will complete a task in 10 hours, then 10 nodes should complete the task in one hour.
 Hadoop does not increase the processing of tasks.
 Rather, it distributes the task to multiple nodes, and all nodes work in parallel to complete the task in much lesser time; once all the jobs are completed, the data from each node is collected and combined back to give the output.

 Teradata consists of tables like any other traditional database and can be queried using query language similar to traditional databases.

 Teradata utilizes a patented software called PDE (Parallel Database Extension), which is installed on the Teradata hardware component; this PDE divides the processor of a system into multiple virtual software processors where each virtual processor acts as an individual processor and is capable of performing all tasks independently.

-Now, whenever data is queried each processor will look for the data only in its corresponding virtual memory and all virtual processors will work in parallel to search the data in their corresponding virtual memory.
-Since the process is carried out in parallel it is called as possessing Massively Parallel Processing (MPP) architecture.
+Now, whenever data is queried, each processor will look for it only in its corresponding virtual memory.
+All virtual processors will work in parallel to search the data in their corresponding virtual memory.
 Due to its parallel processing, Teradata is faster with a great margin as compared to traditional databases.

 Head to Head Comparison Between Hadoop and Teradata (Infographics)

 Below is the top 11 Comparison Between Hadoop and Teradata:

 Key Differences Between Hadoop and Teradata

-Below is the key differences between Hadoop and Teradata :
+Below are the key differences between Hadoop and Teradata :

 Hadoop is a big data technology that stores a large amount of data in a distributed manner among multiple nodes.
 On the other hand, Teradata is a relational database warehouse that is implemented in a single RDBMS and serves as a central repository.